 Any Other Considerations?

 You should consider going for routers that support IPv6 as that’s the networking technology of the future.
-You will want routers that offer extra SD card slots as well as USB ports for external drive sharing printer sharing.
+You will want networking device that offer extra SD card slots as well as USB ports for external drive sharing printer sharing.